 Importantly, be realistic about your ability, or willingness, to follow your doctor’s medication regimens.
 Share any concerns with your doctor.
 For instance, if you expect that the side effects may keep you from taking a medication, discuss this with your doctor.

-Unfortunately, studies have shown that up to 20% of prescriptions are filled with errors.
+Unfortunately, studies show that up to 20% of prescriptions are filled with errors.
 This means that tens of millions, if not more, of prescriptions are not correct each year in the US.
 Most of the mistakes are relatively minor, but approximately 6% could potentially be harmful.

 - When your doctor prescribes a medication, take a moment before leaving the doctor’s office to carefully write down the name and dosage of each medication – ask the doctor for correct spelling.

-- Before you leave the pharmacy, double check that you are getting the right medications.
-Keep in mind that correcting a mistake is easier before you pay.
+- Before you pay for the medication at the pharmacy, double check that you are getting the right medications.
+Keep in mind that correcting a mistake is much easier before you pay.